 Bo-Peep II

 Built on the Great Lakes for a New York electrical magnate.
 Changed hands a times.
 Purchased by President of Standard Oil in Houston, Texas in the 1950’s.
-Inherited by his daughter Captain Jean Bonner-Lane and moved to the Pacific Northwest in the 1970’s.
+Inherited by his daughter Captain Jean Bonner-Lane and moved to the Pacific Northwest in 1998.
+(She was displayed in the 2nd Bell Harbor Rendezvous that year!)
 Extensively renovated at Philbrooks in Sidney, BC in 2003.
 Purchased by Jeff Wilson in summer of 2024.

 34' 1951 Chris Craft